ITER: Directors-General

 ITER is supervised by a governing body known as the ITER Council that is composed of representatives of the seven signatories to the ITER Agreement.
 The ITER Council is responsible for the overall direction of the organization and decides such issues as the budget.

 The ITER Council also appoints the director-general of the project.
-There have been three directors-general so far:
+There have been five directors-general so far: